lkirch/ml-zoomcamp/ml-zoomcamp-final/README.md

 This type of classification could be applied to many topics, such as which kind of microplastic is in the water, land type use, and identifying invasive species.

-For testing this project, you can give it an image and it will determine if it's normal, there's fire or there's smoke.
+For testing this project, you can give it an image and it will determine the probability the image is normal, there is a fire or there is smoke.
 While you would not want to do that for a lot of images, the idea is that you could build the model with some additional automation to be able to routinely scan images to detect fire.

 <a id='data'></a>
 ## 2. Data